Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 \section{Numerical experiments}

 In this section, we present preliminary numerical experiments to evaluate the performance of Algorithm~\ref{alg:unf-sfom-pm}, Algorithm~\ref{alg:unf-sfom} with $q = 1$, and Algorithm~\ref{alg:unf-sfom-rm}, abbreviated as NSFOM-PM, NSFOM-EM, and NSFOM-RM, respectively.
-We compare these methods against their counterparts without normalization---SFOM-PM, SFOM-EM, and SFOM-RM---in the presence of heavy-tailed noise.
-The experiments are conducted on three problem classes: a data fitting problem (Section~\ref{subsec:df}), a robust regression problem (Section~\ref{subsec:rrp}), and a multimodal contrastive learning problem (Section~\ref{subsec:mcl}).
+We compare these methods with clipped SGD \cite{sadiev2023high, zhang2020adaptive} and the adaptive coordinate-wise clipping algorithm proposed in \cite{zhang2020adaptive}, abbreviated as GClip and ACClip, respectively.
+The experiments are conducted on three problem classes: a data fitting problem (Subsection~\ref{subsec:df}), a robust regression problem (Subsection~\ref{subsec:rrp}), and a multimodal contrastive learning problem (Subsection~\ref{subsec:mcl}).
 The first two are run on a standard PC equipped with a 3.20 GHz AMD R7 5800H processor and 16 GB of memory, while the last is executed on a server with an NVIDIA A100 GPU (80 GB).
 The code for reproducing our numerical results is publicly available at: \texttt{https://github.com/ChuanH6/SFOM-HT}.